Bournemouth to Lanzarote with Jet2 Holidays…

 Campfire, Hurst View Campsite, Lymington

 I am lucky to live in the beautiful New Forest and love a bit of camping.
-Last year we upgraded our tent and made the most of the local area.
-For more on my summer lockdown adventures head here: My 2020 highlights: I had a baby and bought a big tent!
 Camping in the New Forest is a wonderful experience, ponies and cattle roam free and there are an abundance of picturesque spots for outdoor adventures.
 From pitching a tent amongst ancient woodland to enjoying a campfire near the ocean, there are some fantastic campsites to choose from.

 One of the things I look for when planning a camping trip is a campsite that allows campfires.
 For me a campfire is an absolute necessity.
 There’s nothing quite like huddling around a fire pit as the sun goes down and the stars come out, toasting marshmallows and planning adventures for the next day.
 Most campsites will let you take your own fire pit and many have them to hire for a small fee.
 Not all campsites allow campfires in the New Forest so it’s good to know the ones that do.
 I’ve hand-picked some that I’ve already stayed at and some that I’m planning to book in the future…